-Here's an example: let's say you want to go on a vacation around the world.
-It's always been your life dream, yet you've been putting it off for years.
+Creating urgency in sales examples: let’s say you want to go on a vacation around the world.
+It’s always been your life dream, yet you’ve been putting it off for years.

 Now let’s say you’ve been gifted airplane tickets and are actually about to start your dream adventure.
 But at the last second, an aggressive squirrel nabs the tickets out of your hands and scurries up a tree.
 Due to local laws, you are not allowed to fight the squirrel, and you must accept your tickets are gone forever.